Clevedon Court: History

-Architecture — the house
+Architecture

 The site faces south, with its back to Court Hill, and the road may have passed east–west within 15 m of the front door.
 The great hall, screens passage, porches and chapel blocks have all survived from the early 14th century and the square headed chapel windows contain reticulated tracery of the decorated period.
 These buildings were probably complete by 1322 although the parapets of the porches and chapel may have been remodelled at a later date.
 The 14th-century building embodied older structures including a small four-storey tower that dates, perhaps, to the mid to late 13th century, and the building that became the 14th-century kitchen (now the museum) was probably the earlier hall.

 Alterations during the late mediaeval period were limited to the addition of a two-storey latrine tower at the rear of the house and some rearrangement of the rooms around it.
 In about 1570 a substantial west wing was added, adjoining and parallel to the solar wing.
 Apparently typical of its period, it would have transformed the living arrangements of the Wake family who built it.
 Presumably at the same time, the front of the solar block and east wing were "Elizabethanised" with new windows, and the gable end of the kitchen block at the eastern end was decorated with finials.

 There is little evidence of the building work that must have been done in the early 1700s following a period of near-disuse and it may have been restricted to repairs.
 Substantial alterations in the 1760s and 1770s included the replacement and repitching of the great hall roof, the new gothic south window of the great hall complete with the ogee parapet above it and the provision of a ceiling within the hall.
 At the same time, the west wing façade was remodelled in "Chinese Gothic" style.

 Sir Arthur Elton (7th Bt) began updating the house before 1850 (and the lodge at the gate dates from 1851) but it was in 1860s that he made major changes.
 The west wing was extended and remodelled, this time with an Elizabethan style façade.
 Less obvious alterations to the east end (where the servants lived and worked) probably also date to this period.
 The fire of 1882 destroyed much of the western end of the house.
 In the rebuilding that followed, an even larger west end was constructed but Sir Arthur took pains to ensure that its Elizabethan south front was conserved and retained.
 Postcards of Clevedon reveal that the last change to the great hall window was made in about 1912, when it was given a square head again, in Elizabethan style.

 In the late 1950s, when the National Trust agreed to take on the house, the Victorian west wing (but not its Elizabethan south front) were demolished as were a plethora of minor 18th- and 19th-century buildings at the rear.
 The new west front was given a stonework façade and incorporated the Elizabethan south front.